line/armeria/xds/docs/DEVELOPER.md

 ### The XdsBootstrap API

-The `XdsBootstrap` is the entry point which stores a xDS `Bootstrap`, and retrieves xDS resources.
+The `XdsBootstrap` is the entry point which stores an xDS `Bootstrap`, and retrieves xDS resources.
 A `Bootstrap` contains information about where to initially fetch resources from.
 New watches will use the control plane server specified.